-Event Finish where f(r) = vend Event Progress where $f(r) \neq v$ then r := r + 1
+Event Progress where $f(r) \neq v$ r := r + 1

-- Histories of refined model: subset of abstract's - No new behavior introduced ⇒ correctness preserved. - SIM cannot be proven because ultimately preservation of $r \in dom(f)$ cannot be proven.
+- Histories of refined model: subset of histories of abstract model. - No new behavior introduced ⇒ correctness preserved. - SIM cannot be proven because ultimately preservation of $r \in dom(f)$ cannot be proven.
 Note: we have not formalized SIM (or FIS) yet - Invariant(s) too weak: true in states we do not want to reach.